marnold22/WCCC/builder/readme.md

 1. Make sure you have `node` installed on your computer (if not run `brew install node` if you have `homebrew`)
 2. Navigate to the `builder` folder in your terminal
 3. Run `npm install` --> this will install the necessary node dependencies
-4. To compile everything (without automatic updates) run `gulp build` which will default to `php`, but adding the `--html` flag after `gulp build` will compile everything to html
+4. To compile everything (without automatic updates) run `gulp build` which will build all of the files.
-5. To compile everything (with automatic updates) run `gulp`
+5. To compile everything (with automatic updates) run `gulp`.
+Adding the `--pro` flag after `gulp` will proxy `wordpress.localhost:8888` rather than `localhost:8888`

 # **Notes For Tags**
 | Category      | Default Mod.  | Tag           | Tag           | Tag           | Tag           |